tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 Each data quality `Mechanism` that produces `Data Quality Reports` using the `bdqffdq:` vocabulary SHOULD include the following properties and related instances.

 Nothing in this section is to be construed as relaxing the normative statements in the [User's Guide](../guide/users/index.md) and [Implementer's Guide](../guide/implementers/index.md) concerning the expression of data quality responses in forms other than RDF.
-Each data quality `Mechanism` MUST produce results corresponding to `bdqffdq:Assertions` with `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`, and `bdqffdq:hasResponseComment` as specified in those guides.
+Each data quality `Mechanism` MUST produce results corresponding to `bdqffdq:Responses` with `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`, and `bdqffdq:hasResponseComment` as specified in those guides.

-The `bdqffdq:producesAssertion` object property SHOULD have an instance of `bdqffdq:Implementation` as its subject.
+The `bdqffdq:producesResponse` object property SHOULD have an instance of `bdqffdq:Implementation` as its subject.

-The `bdqffdq:producesAssertion` object property SHOULD have an instance of a subclass of `bdqffdq:Assertion` as its object.
+The `bdqffdq:producesResponse` object property SHOULD have an instance of a subclass of `bdqffdq:Response` as its object.

-Each instance of a `bdqffdq:Implementation` MAY have zero to many `bdqffdq:producesAssertion` object properties.
+Each instance of a `bdqffdq:Implementation` MAY have zero to many `bdqffdq:producesResponse` object properties.

-Each instance of a `bdqffdq:Asssertion` SHOULD be the object of exactly one `bdqffdq:producesAssertion` object property.
+Each instance of a `bdqffdq:Asssertion` SHOULD be the object of exactly one `bdqffdq:producesResponse` object property.

-#### 2.2.6 Identifying the Test that produced an Assertion (normative)
+#### 2.2.6 Identifying the Test that produced a Response (normative)

-Following the object properties from an instance of a `bdqffdq:Assertion` to an instance of a subclass of a `bdqffdq:DataQualityNeed` SHOULD identify one and only one instance of a subclass of a `bdqffdq:DataQualityNeed` for a single instance of a `bdqffdq:Assertion`.
-If this condition is not met, it is not possible to tell which Test with which `Parameter` argument values produced the `Assertion`.
+Following the object properties from an instance of a `bdqffdq:Response` to an instance of a subclass of a `bdqffdq:DataQualityNeed` SHOULD identify one and only one instance of a subclass of a `bdqffdq:DataQualityNeed` for a single instance of a `bdqffdq:Response`.
+If this condition is not met, it is not possible to tell which Test with which `Parameter` argument values produced the `Response`.

-Each instance of a `bdqffdq:ValidationAssertion` SHOULD be the object of one and only one `bdqffdq:producesAssertion` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:ValidationMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forValidation` property linking it to an instance of a `bdqffdq:Validation`.
+Each instance of a `bdqffdq:ValidationResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:ValidationMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forValidation` property linking it to an instance of a `bdqffdq:Validation`.

-Each instance of a `bdqffdq:IssueAssertion` SHOULD be the object of one and only one `bdqffdq:producesAssertion` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:IssueMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forIssue` property linking it to an instance of a `bdqffdq:Issue`.
+Each instance of a `bdqffdq:IssueResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:IssueMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forIssue` property linking it to an instance of a `bdqffdq:Issue`.

-Each instance of a `bdqffdq:MeasurementAssertion` SHOULD be the object of one and only one `bdqffdq:producesAssertion` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:MeasurementMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forMeasure` property linking it to an instance of a `bdqffdq:Measure`.
+Each instance of a `bdqffdq:MeasurementResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:MeasurementMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forMeasure` property linking it to an instance of a `bdqffdq:Measure`.

-Each instance of a `bdqffdq:AmendmentAssertion` SHOULD be the object of one and only one `bdqffdq:producesAssertion` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:AmendmentMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forAmendment` property linking it to an instance of a `bdqffdq:Amendment`.
+Each instance of a `bdqffdq:AmendmentResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:AmendmentMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forAmendment` property linking it to an instance of a `bdqffdq:Amendment`.

-Given an `Assertion`, the following query returns which Test was run with which argument values for which parameters by which mechanism to produce it.
+Given a `Response`, the following query returns which Test was run with which argument values for which parameters by which mechanism to produce it.
 This query SHOULD only return a single row.

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX owl: <http://www.w3.org/2002/07/owl#>